 It might make more sense to call them “Corkscrew Bridges,” which wouldn’t be as cute as Pigtail Bridges.
 These are along Iron Mountain Road in Mount Rushmore National Park.
 To gain altitude without disturbing the terrain, Cecil Clyde Gideon designed this in 1932.
 Awesome!

-Stop 7: Historic Deadwood – A Glimpse into the Wild, Wild West on Dakota’s Great 8 Journey
+Stop 7: Historic Deadwood – Where Gold Rush Legends Come Alive on Dakota’s Great 8 Journey

 It is hard to not associate the small town of Deadwood with Wild Bill Hickok and Calamity Jane.
 Our 7th Great 8 destination, they designated the entire 1870s gold rush era town a historic landmark in 1961.
 During those wild frontier days, the town was flush with get-rich prospectors, seeking their fortunes.
 Gambling houses, bawdy bordellos, and saloons sprang up on the mining town’s main street.
 Lawlessness was rampant.
 Today visitors to this boisterous boom town can experience all the wild west offered through shootout reenactments that happen on main street every day.
 It is like stepping back into another time.
 Get a drink at Nuttal & Mann’s No. 10 Saloon, where “Wild Bill” Hickok met his untimely demise.
 The town’s legendary gunslinger was shot down in the Saloon while playing poker.